Manhattan Plots

 <- gwas %>%

-gwas_tidy pivot_longer(cols = starts_with("X"),
+gwas_tidy pivot_longer(cols = starts_with("X"), # all the metabolomic features

-values_to = "NegLog10P")
+values_to = "neg_log10_p")

 Set p-value cutoff